zbw/qualle/README.md

 to explain and discuss the reasons for the respective contribution.

 qualle code should follow the [Black style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
 The Black tool is included as a development dependency; you can run `black .` in the project root to autoformat code.
 There is also the possibility of doing this with a Git Pre-Commit hook script.
 It is already configured in the `.pre-commit-config.yaml` file.
-You must install [pre-commit](https://pre-commit.com/#installation) and run the command `pre-commit install` afterwards.
-Subsequently, the Black formatter will automatically check the formatting of modified or new scripts after a `git commit` command is executed.
+The [pre-commit](https://pre-commit.com/#installation) tool has been included as a development dependency.
+You would have to run the command `pre-commit install` inside your local virtual environment.
+Subsequently, the Black tool will automatically check the formatting of modified or new scripts after each time a `git commit` command is executed.

 ## References
 [1] [Toepfer, Martin, and Christin Seifert.
 "Content-based quality estimation for automatic subject indexing of short texts under precision and recall constraints."
 International Conference on Theory and Practice of Digital Libraries.
 Springer, Cham, 2018., DOI 10.1007/978-3-030-00066-0_1](https://arxiv.org/abs/1806.02743)